Get In Touch

 Property settlement

-In some circumstances, it may also be appropriate to seek other forms of financial support, for example, spousal maintenance.
+In some circumstances, it may also be appropriate to seek other forms of financial support, for example spousal maintenance.

 Spousal maintenance

-A spousal maintenance application requires careful preparation, and a number of financial documents will be needed as evidence.
-Our Adelaide family lawyers can help you understand your prospects of success for a spousal maintenance application and prepare the evidence required.
+Preparing a spousal maintenance application requires careful preparation, and you will need several financial documents as evidence.
+Our Adelaide family lawyers can help you understand your prospects of success and prepare the required evidence.

 Parenting arrangements

-Parenting arrangements can be achieved through a parenting plan, consent orders or court proceedings.
+Parenting arrangements can be achieved through a parenting plan, consent orders, or court proceedings.

-Speak to Our Family Lawyers
+Speak to Our Adelaide Family Lawyers

 If you need assistance, contact one of our lawyers at [email protected] or call 08 8155 5322 for expert legal advice.